Why is this important?

 When a claim is made against you, you'll receive a document from the court.
 It is called the copy summons.
 This usually comes by recorded delivery post or it may be delivered by a sheriff officer.

-On the claim form, there will be brief details of the claim and how much the other person is claiming you owe them.
-The person taking action against you is called the pursuer.
+On the copy summons, there will be brief details of the claim and how much the other person is claiming you owe them.
+The person taking action against you is called the pursuer on the summons.
 You are called the defender.
-There might be fuller details of the claim, either on the claim form itself or in a separate document attached.
+There might be fuller details of the claim, either on the summons form itself or in a separate document attached.

 When you get the papers, you may need help to decide what to do.
 A solicitor can give you legal advice, but you'll have to pay for it and you won't get this money back even if you win the case.
 You could consult an experienced debt adviser at a Citizens Advice Bureau.
 You may have other debts as well as this one, so it might be best to get advice about all of your debts in one go.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.